+No intentions or reasons for travel to their country of origin being reported.

+Q13a.
+Please specify if this information is recorded by national authorities (e.g. in a database).

+Non-existing.

 Q14.
 If a refugee travelled to his/her country of origin, can this possibly lead to the cessation of his/her refugee status?
+YES

+The Law on International and Temporary Protection, article 49, item 3 states that refugee status can be terminated if a person voluntarily returns and resides in the country he/she left or outside of which he/she was away for fear of persecution.

-YES If no, please go directly to Section 2.3.
-If yes , please elaborate (e.g. this can be considered as re-establishment in the country of origin, etc): As in question 3 above Q14a .
+If no, please go directly to Section 2.3.

+If yes, please elaborate (e.g. this can be considered as re-establishment in the country of origin, etc):

+Q14a.
 If a refugee travelled to his/her country of origin, can this have other consequences on his/her refugee status?
-YES As in question 3a If yes , please elaborate (e.g. this can trigger a (re)assessment of the initial application for refugee protection): Q15.
-If travelling to the country of origin may lead to cessation of protection (see question 14), is it specified: ☑ In national legislation?
-If box is marked, please specify legislation: Article 6 of the Cyprus Refugee Law ☐ In case law?
-If box is marked, please indicate case law reference and short summary: ☐ In practice?
-If box is marked, please explain practice: Q16.
-Which of the following circumstances are taken into account when assessing cessation of protection (e.g. re-establishment in the country of origin): Please indicate which options apply.
-For each of the (ticked boxes) options below , please indicate whether it is based on legislation, case law or (administrative) practice. ☑ Frequency of travels to the country of origin
+N/A.

+Regulations on that matter are not specified in national legislation, case law or in practice.

+If yes, please elaborate (e.g. this can trigger a (re)assessment of the initial application for refugee protection):

+Q15.
+If travelling to the country of origin may lead to cessation of protection (see question 14), is it specified:

+X In national legislation?

+If box is marked, please specify legislation: Law on International and Temporary Protection, article 49, item 3.

+□ In case law?

+If box is marked, please indicate case law reference and short summary:

+□ In practice?

+If box is marked, please explain practice:

+Not specified in any way.

+Q16.
+Which of the following circumstances are taken into account when assessing cessation of protection (e.g. re-establishment in the country of origin):

+No circumstances can be applied, due to not being prescribed in any way.

+Please indicate which options apply.
+For each of the (ticked boxes) options below, please indicate whether it is based on legislation, case law or (administrative) practice.

-□ Frequency of travels to the country of origin $\square$ Length of stay in the country of origin oxtimes Specific place of stay in the country of origin □ Reasons to travel to the country of origin □ Other Please specify:
+☐ Frequency of travels to the country of origin \square Length of stay in the country of origin $\hfill\Box$ Specific place of stay in the country of origin \square Reasons to travel to the country of origin □ Other Please specify:

 Q17.
 If travelling to the country of origin could lead to cessation of refugee protection, are there any criteria to assess the voluntariness and/or refugee's intent to re-establish himself/herself in the country of origin?
-UNHCR Guidelines are taken into consideration (e.g. reason for granting refugee status, duration of stay, if the applicant remained in an area not related to the reasons for which he was granted the refugee status, frequency of travel etc.)